 The Hartford in Focus

-Headquartered in Hartford, The Hartford (HIG) is a Finance stock that has seen a price change of -11.16% so far this year.
-The insurance and financial services company is paying out a dividend of $0.25 per share at the moment, with a dividend yield of 2% compared to the Insurance - Multi line industry's yield of 2.03% and the S&P 500's yield of 1.79%.
+The Hartford (HIG) is headquartered in Hartford, and is in the Finance sector.
+The stock has seen a price change of 33.41% since the start of the year.
+The insurance and financial services company is currently shelling out a dividend of $0.3 per share, with a dividend yield of 2.02%.
+This compares to the Insurance - Multi line industry's yield of 2.15% and the S&P 500's yield of 1.9%.

-Taking a look at the company's dividend growth, its current annualized dividend of $1 is up 6.4% from last year.
-The Hartford has increased its dividend 5 times on a year-over-year basis over the last 5 years for an average annual increase of 12.44%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+In terms of dividend growth, the company's current annualized dividend of $1.20 is up 9.1% from last year.
+In the past five-year period, The Hartford has increased its dividend 5 times on a year-over-year basis for an average annual increase of 12.15%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
 The Hartford's current payout ratio is 26%, meaning it paid out 26% of its trailing 12-month EPS as dividend.

-HIG is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $4.75 per share, representing a year-over-year earnings growth rate of 73.36%.
+Looking at this fiscal year, HIG expects solid earnings growth.
+The Zacks Consensus Estimate for 2019 is $5.24 per share, representing a year-over-year earnings growth rate of 21.02%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 But, not every company offers a quarterly payout.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
 With that in mind, HIG presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report